dynobase-icon

 DynamoDB Scan vs Query - Syntax Differences

-For rest of the parameters, it's pretty much the same.
+For the rest of the parameters, it's pretty much the same.
 In both cases, FilterExpression can be used to narrow down the results.
+However, it's important to note that FilterExpression is applied after the data is retrieved, which means it does not reduce the read capacity units consumed by the operation.

 Frequently Asked Questions